oscarpolanco/node_react_fullstack/sections_text/README.md

 On a little side note, we mention that we are gonna use a component level `state` for the `toggle` task but maybe you are asking why a component level `state`? if we got `Redux` to manage all the `state` of the application.
 This is because this particular `state` will be used only in one component and there will not have any other component that cares about this particular `state`.

-#### Adding the toogle state and use it
+#### Adding the toggle state and use it

-- First on the `survey` directory create a new file call `SurveyFormReview.js`
+- First, on the `survey` directory create a new file call `SurveyFormReview.js`
-- On this new file build a component that returns a `h5` with a message
+- On this new file build a component that returns an `h5` with a message

   ```js
   import React from "react";